JonasGreim/US-headquarter-locations/README.md

 ```

 ### Run scraper: scrapy (Get SP500 and Fortune 500 rankings)
 **Info:** The scraper only searches the existing annual SP500 and Fortune 500 rankings of the specified websites.
 There are no headquarters locations in the rankings.

+- The Fortune 500 data are extracted from the website for the years 1958-2005 (no more years available on this website).
+- The SP500 data from the website are extracted for the years 1990-2024.

 go into the scrapy folder: